exaspace/async-log4j-jdbc/README.md

 # Asynchronous database logging (Log4J version).

-Log resiliently and robustly to a central database via JDBC.
+Log easily, resiliently and robustly to a central database via JDBC.

-* minimal runtime logging overhead (async hand off)
-* use industry standard logging framework - log4j - with no custom code needed
-* a tiny 12KB jar with no dependencies (apart from the log4j framework itself)
-* used in production for years in a large Fintech company
-* simple configuration via normal log4j mechanisms

-Benefits:
+No coding needed, just update your Log4J configuration file.

+Why log to an RDBMS?

-* collect log messages from multiple JVMs in realtime in a central location
+* collect log messages easily from multiple JVMs in realtime in a central location
-* isolate calling threads from I/O bottle necks
+* use any database that provides a JDBC driver
-* store log messages with standard log4j meta data (e.g. timestamp, priority, source file line number, etc.)
+* store log messages with standard Log4J pattern meta data (e.g. timestamp, priority, source file line number, etc.)
 * search your app logs in realtime with a proper query language - SQL
 * no new systems to support - backup and support of your RDBMS is already well understood

 ## What is this library?

-Simply a log4j appender `org.exaspace.log4jq.AsyncJdbcAppender` which you can drop straight into your application to send your application logs asynchronously and robustly to Postgres, MySQL or any other database server which has a JDBC driver.
+A Log4J appender `org.exaspace.log4jq.AsyncJdbcAppender` which you drop straight into your application to send your log messages asynchronously and robustly to any database that has a JDBC driver.

-The appender isolates your application threads from database slowdowns or outages.
-Log events are queued in memory if the database goes offline or cannot keep up with intense bursts of logging activity.
+Logging is done asynchronously so that your application threads don't block trying to do the actual database I/O.

+If your log database becomes slow or even totally unavailable, your application is not impacted and continues to log as normal.

 The appender re-connects automatically to write any queued log events when the database comes back online.
-Logging is done asynchronously so your application threads don't block trying to do database I/O.

-Most importantly this library has been extensively battle-tested in production.
+This appender has been battle tested in high volume production for years in a large financial services company.

-### Performance comparison
+### Performance

 | Appender                                   | Msgs Per Second    |
 | ---------------------                      | -----------------: |